Why Tailoring Beats Quality Writing

 "Performance Marketing Manager with 10+ years running paid social and search campaigns across Meta, YouTube, and Snapchat.
 Managed $200K+ in monthly ad spend for 175+ clients.
 Specialize in full-funnel campaign strategy, ROAS optimization, and cross-functional reporting."

-The second version uses exact language from a typical Performance Marketing Manager JD: "paid social," "Meta," "ROAS," "full-funnel," "cross-functional."
+That version uses exact language from the JD: "paid social," "Meta," "ROAS," "full-funnel."
 Same person.
 Same experience.
-Dramatically different keyword match.
+Different match score.

 Original bullet